Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 2024-11-03 COPENHAGEN DENMARKRoyal Danish Family Queen Mary and daughter Princess Josephine attends Hubertus' hunt in Dyrehaven north from Copenhagen.
 The Hubertus hunt is a continuation of the old parforce hunts that Dyrehaven was originally built for.
 The hunt is 11 kilometers long with 32 obstacles along the way and, with a few exceptions, has been held every year since 1900.
 In connection with the Hubertus hunt, the Queen will award Mary's honorary prize for the winner of the hunt.
-Picture shows: Queen Mary of Denmark. her Pants PHOTO:STEFAN LINDBLOM/Stellapictures COPYRIGHT: STELLA P-stock-photo
+Picture shows: Queen Mary of Denmark.
+PHOTO:STEFAN LINDBLOM/Stellapictures COPYRIGHT: STELLA PICTURES-stock-foto

 RM